 The good news is there are lessons we can take from rough breakups to make sure our ISA transfers go a lot more smoothly.

-We’ve spoken to Freetrade’s transfers team to understand the most common sticking points when it comes to ISA transfers and how to avoid them.
-So, as you start prepping a few lines for that ISA breakup chat (“It’s not you, it’s your fees”) here are a few things to keep in mind.
+We've spoken to Freetrade's transfer request team to understand the most common sticking points when it comes to ISA transfers and how to avoid them.
+So, as you start prepping a few lines for that ISA breakup chat (“It's not you, it's your fee for transfers”) here are a few things to keep in mind.

 ISA transfers: put yourself first

 Before we get stuck in, remember this article is not personal investment advice and you should make your own investment decisions or seek independent financial advice.

 Any tax benefits and tax treatment depends on your individual circumstances and may be subject to change in the future.
 Before transferring an ISA you should check you will not lose valuable guarantees or be charged excessive transfer penalties.

 Why transfer your ISA in the first place?

 There are a wide range of reasons you might choose to transfer your ISA.

 Some of the most common reasons for ISA transfers are: